-You can find Thirsty Meeples in the Oxford Town Square and they are open every day except Christmas, Boxing Day and New Year’s Day.
-They are open late every day and do require cover charge that varies depending on if you order food & drink.
+You can find Thirsty Meeples in Oxford Town Square and they are open every day except Christmas, Boxing Day and New Year’s Day.
+They are open late every day and do require a cover charge that varies depending on if you order food & drink.

 Bill Spectre’s Ghost Tours

 If you’re looking for a fun and entertaining but also informational tour of Oxford, Bill Spectre’s Ghost Tour has you covered.
 Bill Spectre is part guide, part illusionist, part comedian and an overall talented performer with a lot of knowledge of the city and its ghostly history.